CZ-NIC/fred-docs/EPPReference/ManagedObjects/index.rst

 * keyset = a set of DNSSEC keys.

-Each registrable object is defined by its associated attributes that can be viewed and modified by the client (the :term:`designated registrar`) or the server.
+Each registrable object is defined by its associated attributes that can be viewed and modified by the client (the :term:`designated registrar`) or the server, and by command-response mapping.

 Attribute values are defined by the data types of schemas (syntax, that is allowed characters, length, pattern),